The following, incomplete, history follows the life and times of William & Katharine Henss, the founders of our US based Henss Family.

 Early Wayland Iowa Photos

-The following photo gallery contains photos from Wayland, Iowa in the late 1800′s and early to mid-1900′s.
+The following photo gallery contains photos from Wayland, Iowa in the late 1800′s and early to mid-1900′s and are available for viewing on ManyRoads in our Henry County Iowa Gallery.

 The information on this page has been graciously augmented by the efforts of numerous genealogical friends including: Manuela Bassler, Elvira Groot, Jerry Harris, Kate “Chris’ Mom”, and Jutta Hoffmann.